General pharmacology

 NSAIDs are aspirin like drugs that block cyclooxygenase and inhibit the production of prostaglandins and leukotrienes.
 Prostaglandins and leukotrienes are inflammatory mediators and many cause heat, pain, swelling, redness and loss of use.
 Most surgical pain is related to the release of these inflammatory mediators so NSAIDs are a good first choice for managing surgical pain.
 Inflammation usually increases for about 3 days postoperatively before it starts to resolve (expect more swelling and incisional dehiscence about day 3!)

 NSAIDs have varying levels of toxicity.
 Side effects are widespread because they block prostaglandin release and prostaglandins are important in most facets of physiology.
 NSAIDs have the potential to interfere with everything from bone healing to parturition.
 Most NSAIDs cause gastric irritation, ulceration and protein loss into the gastrointestinal tract.
 Other common concerns include renal damage and colitis.
 Neonates, geriatric animals, animals on other renally metabolized drugs, animals that are dehydrated or not drinking are at increased risk of NSAID toxicity.
 One of the earliest signs of NSAID toxicity is low total plasma protein.
+This is a relatively easy parameter to monitor.

 Phenylbutazone is the most common NSAID used in horses – it is cheap and available in oral formulations.
 It is also the most toxic.
 It should not be used in food animals as it is also toxic for people.

 Flunixin meglumine is the most commonly used drug of the two approved NSAIDs for food animal species and is also used in horses.
 It is considered best for visceral pain but does work for musculoskeletal pain, as well.
 It is less toxic than phenylbutazone but more toxic than firocoxib.
 It is labeled for intramuscular use but should never be administered im except to pigs.
 Due to the associated muscle necrosis, it can lead to clostridial myositis.
-Give it iv or orally or topically, depending on the formulation.
+Give it iv, orally or topically, depending on the formulation.

 Meloxicam is an oral NSAID used in food animals, including camelids.
 It is used off label so requires a veterinarian-client-patient relationship.
 It works even though it has to pass through the rumen or C3.